HWStradling/Unity-Nuclear-Reactor-Simulator/README.md

 - **Radiation (alpha, beta, gamma)**.

 **System Dynamics**:
-- Heat and energy modeled visualy using colours and UI elements,
+- Heat and energy modelled visually using colours and UI elements,
 - Visual feedback for key interactions (animations/sound): e.g., for particle collisions, moving control rods, etc...

 **User Interaction/Scripted run**:
-- Depending on the scope/complexity of the project i may implement user interaction or just run a preset script of actions.
+- Depending on the scope/complexity of the project I may implement user interaction or just run a preset script of actions.

 **Different reactor types**:
-- to allow for creation of scenes with dfferent reactor designs such as Pressurized Water Reactors (PWRs), or Boiling Water Reactors (BWRs) dynamically.
+- to allow forthe  creation of scenes with different reactor designs such as Pressurized Water Reactors (PWRs), or Boiling Water Reactors (BWRs) dynamically.

 ## Project Aims:
-To develop a usefull representation of a nuclear reactor and to bolster my understanding of the nuclear power generation process in an interesting way.
+To develop a useful representation of a nuclear reactor and to bolster my understanding of the nuclear power generation process in an interesting way.